 2b.
-Principal
+Executive Principal

-- The Principal is responsible for determining the measures to be taken to meet the principles of the Behaviour Policy.
-The Principal will: - Ensure the policy is implemented - Report to Governors on its impact - Put in place a management structure for all staff, with a clear description of roles and responsibilities to address behavioural issues, which is communicated effectively. - Promote the positive ethos of behaviour policy principles and challenge discriminating practice. - Ensure the curriculum includes measures to improve the social, emotional and behavioural development of children across the whole curriculum. - Provide training, mentoring and consultation opportunities for all staff about behaviour, and social/emotional development.
+The Executive Principal is responsible for determining the measures to be taken to meet the principles of the Behaviour Policy.
+The Executive Principal will:

+- Ensure the policy is implemented - Report to Governors on its impact - Put in place a management structure for all staff, with a clear description of roles and responsibilities to address behavioural issues, which is communicated effectively. - Promote the positive ethos of behaviour policy principles and challenge discriminating practice. - Ensure the curriculum includes measures to improve the social, emotional and behavioural development of children across the whole curriculum. - Provide training, mentoring and consultation opportunities for all staff about behaviour, and social/emotional development.

-- Ensure participation by all members of the School community in all aspects of School life. - Manage the exclusions process as necessary, in line with regulations.
+• Ensure participation by all members of the School community in all aspects of School life.

+• Manage the suspension process as necessary, in line with regulations.